stadiamaps/maplibre-search-box/README.md

 A callback to be invoked whenever a result is selected by the user.
 This is invoked with a single argument, the `PeliasFeature` for the result.
 This allows you take an action (such as autofilling your own form).

+### `baseUrl`

+An optional override to the base API URL.
+This defaults to the primary Stadia Maps API endpoint.
+If you want to use our [EU endpoints](https://docs.stadiamaps.com/eu-gdpr-endpoints/) to ensure traffic is handled by EU servers, set the `baseUrl` to `https://api-eu.stadiamaps.com`.

 ## Development